Strength training has many benefits, we look at the 5 key benefits to incorporating strength training into your own, and your clients’ routines.

 In 2000 a study by Kraemer et al found that strength training could improve performance in female tennis players.
 It leads to increased serve velocity, due to increased power in the upper and lower body .
 But really this is just one example of hundreds of studies where strength training has been effective at improving performance.

 Strength training will improve coordination, increase strength, speed, and power.
 It is perfect as a tool for improving athleticism and giving you an edge over the competition.

 For a very long time, a lot of people tried to convince the world that lifting weights was bad for your posture, and in some ways they were right.
 If you trained chest 6 days a week for an hour each day you would probably not end up with terrific posture.
-But following a well planned out strength training programme can lead to great postural improvements.
+But following a well-planned out strength training program can lead to great postural improvements.

 Exercises such as the deadlift can help you to strengthen the muscles in your upper back, whilst also teaching you how to lift with perfect posture.
 Rowing movements can also help strengthen your upper back, whilst Romanian deadlifts, and Good Mornings can strengthen your lower back.
 There are exercises that can help improve your hip mobility which can help with running posture.